JerryI/wljs-docs/docs/frontend/Advanced/Events system/event-generators.md

 EventObject[<|"Id"->"evid", "View"->Graphics3D[Sphere[]]|>]
 ```

-it acts only when the object is printed to the output cell or displayed on a page (see [`WLJS`](Reference/WLX/WLJS.md#`WLJS`)), then, we will see `Graphics3D` output instead of  `EventObject`.
+it acts only when the object is printed to the output cell or displayed on a page, then, we will see `Graphics3D` output instead of  `EventObject`.

 ### Integration with server / client via WebSockets
-A framework of [WLJSTransport](Reference/Misc/WLJSTransport.md) redirects calls from Javascript code to event system as well.
+A framework of [WLJSTransport](https://jerryi.github.io/wlx-docs/docs/Reference/Misc/WLJSTransport) redirects calls from Javascript code to event system as well.
 A global `server` object provides a corresponding method

 ```js
 server.kernel.emitt('evid', 'message')